junxit/us-congress-bills-115/metadata.md

 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Referred to the House Committee on Foreign Affairs.
+- 2017-01-04 — Rules Committee Resolution H. Res.
+22 Reported to House.
+Both measures shall be considered as read, the previous questions shall be considered as ordered without intervening motion or demand for division of the question except one hour of debate.
+The rule makes in order a motion to recommit H.R.
+26 with or without instructions.
+- 2017-01-05 — Both measures shall be considered as read, the previous questions shall be considered as ordered without intervening motion or demand for division of the question except one hour of debate.
+The rule makes in order a motion to recommit H.R.
+26 with or without instructions.
+- 2017-01-05 — Considered under the provisions of rule H. Res.
+22. (consideration: CR H146-165)
+- 2017-01-05 — DEBATE - The House proceeded with one hour of debate on H. Res.
+11.
+- 2017-01-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-05 — On agreeing to the resolution Agreed to by the Yeas and Nays: 342 - 80, 4 Present (Roll no. 11). (text: CR H146-147)
+- 2017-01-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 342 - 80, 4 Present (Roll no. 11).(text: CR H146-147)
+- 2017-01-05 — Rule H. Res.
+22 passed House.
+- 2017-01-05 — The previous question was ordered pursuant to the rule.